 Did you know that wildflowers supply seeds, insects, and other food for wildlife?
-On crop lands and forests, wildflowers also provide erosion control and aid the management and filtering of stormwater.
-Their root systems create a natural groundwater filtration systems and reduce the impacts of drought.
+On croplands and forests, wildflowers also provide erosion control and aid the management and filtering of stormwater.
+Their root systems create a natural groundwater filtration system and reduce the impacts of drought.

 How Do I Prepare for Wildflowers?

 Even a wild look requires some planning and thought.
 The good news is that MeadowMat products will grow on any soil type due to its ability to thrive on low nutrient soils.
 However, if the soil is too rich in nutrients, foliage and grasses may start to grow more so than flowers.
 As such, we recommend preparing your garden for wildflowers in the following ways before laying the product.